Lake District Scrambling Guiding

 If you’d like advice on what clothing to bring, feel free to get in touch or check out our kit lists.

-• We can usually run our courses even in wet or windy conditions, as there are plenty of sheltered venues throughout the Lake District.
+• We can usually run our scrambling bookings even in wet or windy conditions, as there are plenty of sheltered scrambles throughout the Lake District.
+We may need to change our original objective, but we’ll still aim to have a fun adventure in the mountains.

 If the forecast looks cold and wet, make sure to bring extra layers and good waterproofs.

-Wet weather means we get colder faster and use more energy, so it’s worth packing a bit more food than you would for a normal day out.
-If the weather becomes unsuitable, we’ll reschedule your course for another date or offer a full refund.
+Wet weather means we tend to get colder faster and use more energy, so it’s worth packing a bit more food than you normally would for a day out.

 • If you need to cancel more than 4 weeks before the course, you’ll receive a full refund.
 Cancellations between 2 and 4 weeks incur a 50% refund, minus a £10 admin fee.
 Unfortunately, cancellations less than 2 weeks before the course are non-refundable.